grantmcdermott/ritest/README.md

 for experimental and empirical research design.
 This enables researchers to build RI and other experimental considerations into the incipient design process.
 On the other hand, this places some restrictions on conducting RI *ex post* or in quasi-experimental settings (e.g. a study that leverages a natural experiment).
-For example, you can’t pass an existing regression model object to `ri2::conduct_ri()`, which is what **ritest** was designed for.
+For example, you can't pass an existing regression model object to `ri2::conduct_ri()`, which is what **ritest** was designed for.
 Your use case will likely determine which software is optimal for you.